unchained-capital/sxsw-arsenal/bitcoind/README.md

 **For the rest of this README, I will use `bitcoin-cli` as the command to interact with `bitcoind`, use the correct command for your platform.**

+For docker, use `alias bitcoin-cli='docker exec bitcoind bitcoin-cli'`.

+For docker-compose, use `alias bitcoin-cli='docker-compose exec bitcoin bitcoin-cli'`.

 Enter `bitcoin-cli help` to see the many commands that bitcoind accepts.
 These are the same command accepted by the